Birds of Costa Rica

 Black Vultures are often seen hovering in the sky looking out for carrion.
-With keen eyesight they can spot carcass from a very large distance but the scavengers have a poor sense of smell (good for him) while his cousin, the Turkey Vulture, has a lesser eyesight and a well-developed sense of smell.
+With keen eyesight they can spot carcass from a very large distance.
+Black vultures have a poor sense of smell (good for him) while his cousin, the Turkey Vulture, has a lesser eyesight and a well-developed sense of smell.

 Wood storks are commun in the north of Costa Rica, especially around the Tempisque River.